henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 # Wrapper-free Firebase

-As I say, the Firebase docs are great and have got me a non-cljs setup very easily.
+The Firebase docs are great and got me a non-cljs 'hello, world' very easily.
 Could I bring in Clojurescript without introducing much new complexity?
-I've tried to that in the todo app.
+Well, I've tried to that in the todo app - see what you think.

 One thing you'll notice with Firebase is that you pick and choose the APIS you want to include.
 For example if you want a database, you get a choice.
 This is nice and in my solution, In my todo-list app, I use just 'auth' and 'realtime database',